 You can download the plugin in the WordPress Marketplace.
 In case you would like to install the plugin manually, you can find the plugin in the Cloudinary GitHub.

-When you install the Cloudinary plugin (v3 and above), you will get a wizard to connect and configure the plugin, you will need to enter the Connection string on the 2nd step of this wizard:
+When you install the Cloudinary plugin (v3 and above), you will see a wizard to connect and configure the plugin, you will need to enter the Connection string on the 2nd step of this wizard:

-If you'd like to change your credentials, you can go in your General Settings under the Cloudinary plugin and re-launch the wizard where you will be able to switch the Connection string
+If you'd like to change your credentials, you can go in your General Settings under the Cloudinary plugin and re-launch the wizard where you will be able to switch the Connection string.

-How to synchronize my WordPress Media Library?
+How do I synchronize my WordPress Media Library?

 Sync Method